Informing Our Approach

 Our Approach

-In evolving from web sites to systems (and corroborated with some book learnin’) we developed a foundational architecture to express the workings of organizations per se as data and interface.
-Realized on the powerful shoulders of open-source software, Engaging OS is an enterprise engine to power modular, layered work systems that help run organizations.
-There are others; this one is ours.
+In evolving from web sites to systems (and corroborated with some good ol’ book learning) we developed a foundational architecture to express the workings of organizations per se as data and interface.
+These interfaces provide elegant intermediation between people and the items they work on or use.
+Realized on the powerful shoulders of open-source software, Engaging OS is an enterprise engine that powers modular, layered work systems.

 Small- to medium-sized organizations tend to operate and manage their various domains using a mix of bespoke, off-the-shelf and SaaS software products.
-There are clear attractions to this a la carte approach: 1) reduced investment, together with 2) the possibility of getting best-of-breed software for each domain.
+There are clear attractions to this à la carte approach: 1) reduced investment, together with 2) the possibility of getting best-of-breed software for each domain.
 The disparate systems can be orchestrated, which may arguably be the main task for in-house teams today.
-But even in the best case this cobbled-together aggregate will be disjointed and not quite suited.
-More likely, the systems will be siloed, hindering communications and planning, degrading both operations and management, and ultimately the organization's effectiveness.
+But even in the best case this cobbled-together aggregate will be disjointed and awkward.
+More likely, the systems will be siloed, hindering communications and planning, degrading both operations and management, and ultimately the organization’s effectiveness.

 One disadvantage of these incumbent ERP systems is their price tags.
 In his book Enterprise Ontology, Jan Dietz writes: